Icelandic hinterland

 Askja

 An active volcanic complex with a lunar landscape in the Dyngjufjöll mountains, where NASA trained astronauts.
-Swimming in the geothermal crater Víti is an unforgettable experience.
+Bathing in the geothermal crater Víti is an unforgettable experience.

 Herðubreiðarlindir